 SLB’s revenues from North America

-Schlumberger (SLB), Baker Hughes (BHGE), and Halliburton (HAL)—three of the four OFS (oilfield equipment and services) companies we’re comparing in this series—all saw higher YoY (year-over-year) revenues from North America in 3Q17.
-Schlumberger’s North America revenues rose 9% YoY in 3Q17, accounting for 34% of its total revenues.
+Schlumberger (SLB), Weatherford International (WFT), and Halliburton (HAL), three of the four oilfield equipment and service (or OFS) companies we are discussing in this series, saw higher revenues from North America in 2Q17 compared to a year earlier.
+Schlumberger’s North America revenue rose 27% in the past one year.
+In 2Q17, SLB’s revenue from North America was 30% of its total revenues.

-By September 30, 2017, the US rig count had risen 80% from where it was one year ago.
-From September 29, 2017, to the week ending November 3, 2017, the US rig count has fallen ~4%.
-Remember, a lower rig count can knock down OFS companies’ revenues and earnings going forward.
+By June 30, 2017, the US rig count had risen 118% compared to a year ago.
+From June 30, 2017, to the week ending August 4, 2017, the US rig count trend has moderated, increasing ~2%.
+A higher rig count can boost OFS companies’ revenues and earnings going forward.

 Next, we’ll discuss how the international rig count affected these companies’ revenues.